Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: The Minimally Extended Standard Model in the Symmetric Phase

 where $\mathcal{U}^\prime_{ij}$ and $\mathcal{U}^{\prime\prime}_{ij}$ are

 in which $U=U_\nu^\dagger U_e$, and is the PMNS matrix.
 Similar to the CP-violating CKM matrix, the CP-violating PMNS matrix has the same properties and appears in the Yukawa interactions, in addition to the weak interactions.
 The first term of the above equation is similar to Eq.~\eqref{2.7} with the replacements of quark fields and the CKM matrix with the lepton fields and PMNS matrix, respectively.
-Note that, with the elimination of $v_{n_R}$, Eq.~\eqref{2.16} reduces to the leptonic part of the SM Lagrangian in the symmetric phase
+Note that, with the elimination of $\nu_{i_R}$, Eq.~\eqref{2.16} reduces to the leptonic part of the SM Lagrangian in the symmetric phase

 where $\lambda^l$ is the Yukawa coupling constant matrix for charged leptons.
-As can be seen, the Yukawa coupling constants for the leptons become completely diagonal, and the PMNS matrix does not appear in either weak interactions or Yukawa interactions.
-This is due to the choice of chiral transformations for leptons $ U_\nu=U_{e}$.
+As can be seen, the Yukawa coupling constants for the leptons become completely diagonal, and the PMNS matrix does not appear in either the weak interactions or the Yukawa interactions.